z5labs/battlebots/docs/content/research_and_development/adrs/0004-bot-battle-server-interface.md

 ---
 title: "[0004] Bot to Battle Server Communication Protocol"
 description: >
-    Selection of gRPC with bidirectional streaming as the communication protocol for bot-to-server and bot-to-bot interfaces
+    Selection of gRPC as the communication protocol for bot-to-server and bot-to-bot interfaces
 type: docs
 weight: 4
 category: "strategic"